 The season for the pool essentially runs from Memorial Day through Labor Day.
 The pool is open 7 days a week, unless temporarily closed for weather or maintenance purposes.
 Hours of operation are 11am to 8pm daily.
 Swimming lessons are taught from 9am to 11am by our certified Water Safety Instructors at various times throughout the summer.
 A snack shack is available on the pool deck offering casual food and beverage fare.
 More detailed pool polices are noted in the membership directory.

-The fitness room is open year round, 7 days a week, except for Christmas and New Year’s Day.
+The fitness room is open year round, 7 days a week, except for Thanksgiving, Christmas and New Year’s Day.
 Hours of operation are 5am-8pm weekdays and 8am-8pm on weekends.

 May I invite guests to the pool or fitness room?

 Guests are welcome at the pool.
 Simply check in with the lifeguards at the snack shack on the pool patio.
 A nominal all-day fee is charged for each guest.
 The fitness room is reserved for members only.